Twin Perspectives

 An Oxford Day Trip

-The Pitt Rivers and the Natural History Museum
+7. Explore the Pitt Rivers and the Natural History Museum

 The Pitt Rivers Museum is home to social anthropology, and is crammed full of archeological and ethnographic items from around the world.
 It is a treasure trove of the world’s weirdest and wonderful: including the infamous shrunken heads, tools for witchcraft and dazzling Egyptian relics.
+During my time studying at Oxford, many of my lectures took place in the Pitt Rivers Museum, and its shrunken heads (now sadly removed from display) were a surreal part of my everyday life.

 As it’s a little dark in there (it all adds to the atmosphere) you’re handed a wind-up torch as you enter to help seek out all those hidden curiosities.